burcakotlu/GLANET/docs/source/tutorial.rst

 This option followed by a float value sets False Discovery Rate.
 Default option is :option:`-fdr 0.05`.

--sc
+-sl
 ^^^

 **Required** if :option:`-e` is set.
 This option followed by a float value sets Bonferroni Correction significance criteria.
-Default option is :option:`-sc 0.05`.
+Default option is :option:`-sl 0.05`.

--p
+-s
 ^^

 **Required** if :option:`-e` is set.
-This option followed by an integer value sets the total Number of Permutations in Enrichment.
+This option followed by an integer value sets the total number of samplings in Enrichment.
-Default option is :option:`-p 10000`.
+Default option is :option:`-s 10000`.

--pe
+-se
 ^^^

 **Required** if :option:`-e` is set.
-This option followed by an integer value sets number of permutations in each run.
+This option followed by an integer value sets number of samplings in each run.
-Default option is :option:`-pe 5000`.
+Default option is :option:`-se 5000`.

--rsat
+-rsa
-^^^^^
+^^^^

 If this option is set, GLANET performs Regulatory Sequence Analysis using RSAT.
-:option:`-rsat` requires at least one of the following annotation annotations to be set (:option:`-tf`, :option:`-tfkegg` :option:`-celltfkegg`) as preconditions.
+:option:`-rsa` requires at least one of the following annotation annotations to be set (:option:`-tf`, :option:`-tfkegg` :option:`-tfcellkegg`) as preconditions.
 Otherwise Regulatory Sequence Analysis is not performed.

 -j